anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 The `DATA_SOC` file contains the data used as input for the models.
 The models were tested on 3 different domains namely, Scientific Literature, Finance and Music/Entertainment, with 10 articles in each domain.
-The respective BLEU scores were calculated for each article in each domain as well as an overall BLEU score for each domain.
+The respective BLEU scores were calculated for each article in each domain as well as an overall BLEU score for each domain.\

 Based on the results, we conclude that the GPT-2 model works best in the "Finance" domain whereas the T5 model preforms the best in the "Music/Entertainment" domain.

 **Concluding Remarks**
-I thank Tezan Sahu for guiding me through the project and for helping me overcome all the difficulties that I
+I thank **Tezan Sahu** for guiding me throughout the project and for helping me overcome all the difficulties that I faced.\ I would also like to thank my co-mentees for the intelectually stimulating discussions on various topics.\
+I really enjoyed the project and got to learn lots!